 6. Game Modes

-There are three different game modes in Hearthstone.
+There are three primary game modes in Hearthstone.

 - Solo Adventures allows you to play against the AI.
-You can play simple practice games against the AI with a deck of your choice, which is useful for familiarising yourself with the game.
-When you start Hearthstone for the first time, you need to unlock all the heroes by beating them in Practice mode.
+Here you can play simple practice games against the AI with a deck of your choice, which is useful for familiarizing yourself with the game.
+When you start Hearthstone for the first time, you will need to unlock all the heroes by beating them in Practice mode.
 After unlocking all heroes, a new difficulty (stronger AI) appears for Practice mode.
 Solo Adventures is also where you will find various single player games modes, including Dungeon Runs, where you can do battle against difficult AI opponents for various rewards, sometimes with decks of your construction and other times with decks you build on the fly.

-- Arena mode gives you a choice out of three different classes, after which you must build a 30-card deck from the scratch, choosing each card out of 3 random cards selected for you.
-Arena mode does not use your card collection, so all players are effectively equal when playing Arena.
-Your Arena deck remains active until you win 12 matches or until you lose 3 matches, at which point you receive rewards based on your performance: a pack of cards, individual cards, gold, and Arcane Dust (see next section for more information on gold and Arcane Dust).
+- Arena mode starts by giving players a choice from one of three classes.
+After choosing a class they must build a 30-card deck from scratch, selecting cards one at a time from a group of 3 random cards of the same rarity.
+Arena mode does not use your card collection, so all players are effectively on equal footing when playing Arena.
+Your Arena deck remains active until you win 12 matches or until you lose 3 matches, at which point you receive rewards based on your performance: including a pack of cards, individual cards, gold, and Arcane Dust (see next section for more information on gold and Arcane Dust).
 You are then free to enter the Arena again, choose a different class, and build a different deck.
-Note that entering the Arena costs real money (1.99 USD, 1.49 GBP, or 1.79 EUR), but your first participation is free.
+Note that entering the Arena can cost real money (1.99 USD, 1.49 GBP, or 1.79 EUR), but your first participation is free.
 You can also pay the entry fee with 150 in-game gold.

 - Tavern Brawl is a special game mode that provides players with a different, lighthearted challenge each week.
 It opens on Wednesday and ends on Monday of the next week, and the first win on any given week rewards the player with a Card Pack.